canonex/LampForSretch/README.md

  - headers and rewrite enabled
  - php.ini date.timezone option on Europe Rome: please configure your position [Php Timezones](http://php.net/manual/en/timezones.php)

+Fail2Ban has many issues in Debian Stretch, please check manually the installation using: service fail2ban status

-Please have a look at the code: is commented and, more or less, self explaining.
+Please have a look at the code: it is commented and, more or less, self explaining.

 End